sovrynn/ecdo/1-EVIDENCE/physical-material/README.md

 # Physical Material

-Physical materials such as large rocks, ice sheets, soil samples.
+Physical materials such as ice sheets and soil samples.
+Erratic rocks are in `EVIDENCE/flood-remnants`.

 ## Contents

 - `ice`: Ice.
 - `land-soil-earth`: Land and soil.
-- `large-rocks`: Large rocks - how did they end up there?